kolenaIO/kolena/docs/metrics/confusion-matrix.md

 ---
-description: Confusion matrices highlight model performance and behavior across multiple classes
+description: How to create and interpret confusion matrices to evaluate ML model performance
 ---

 # Confusion Matrix